 Score: 5

 Connecticut has a cold climate and could benefit from commercial size ccHP RTUs, and even standard ASHPs as the temperature is mild most of the year.
-Several types of commercial buildings in Connecticut rely on RTUs to meet their HVAC needs, for instance the retail segment.
-The target market for the measure is therefore commercial buildings equipped with gas fired RTUs.
+Several types of commercial buildings in Connecticut rely on RTUs to meet their HVAC needs, for instance, the retail segment.
+The target market for the measure is therefore commercial buildings equipped with gas-fired RTUs.

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 2